Give2Peer/g2p-server-symfony/features/README.md

 Welcome to the Features
 =======================

 These describe how the server should respond to HTTP REST requests from a client, say a mobile app.

 They cover :
 - registering
 - finding items around various locations :
-  - latitude / longitude (preferred)
+  - latitude / longitude _(preferred)_
   - postal addresses
-  - IPs
+  - IPs _(that one randomly fails)_
-  - pagination
+  - with pagination
 - giving items
   - gaining karma
   - daily quotas
 - picturing items, as the picture upload is done in a separate request
+- statistics (early stages)

 That's pretty much everything this API offers right now.